mrkivn/HCI/README.md

 # GINHAWA Hotel & After Glow Restaurant Management System

 A complete hotel and restaurant management system demo built for HCI (Human-Computer Interaction) projects.
-This is a fully client-side application that runs on GitHub Pages with localStorage for data persistence.
+This is a fully client-side application that uses Firebase Firestore for cloud-based data persistence.

 ## 🌟 Features